Tucker Carlson Says Adam Schiff Is ‘Dangerous To The Country’

 Schiff has taken flak on many occasions by journalist Glenn Greenwald, who was recently charged with cybercrimes in Brazil for reportedly spotlighting corruption in the country’s government.
 In an article for The Intercept, Greenwald pointed to Schiff’s interview with CNN’s Jake Tapper in which he accused Trump of abusing the powers of the FBI and Department of Justice.
 As Greenwald noted, Schiff opposed safeguards for the FBI’s spying just days later.

 Unlike Carlson, Greenwald appears to believe Trump is just as much of a part of the problems with Washington.
-The American journalist has accused Trump or being part of a group of pro-surveillance politicians led by Trump, Schiff, Devin Nunes, Paul Ryan, Nancy Pelosi, and Eric Swalwell.
+The American journalist has accused Trump of being part of a group of pro-surveillance politicians including Schiff, Devin Nunes, Paul Ryan, Nancy Pelosi, and Eric Swalwell.

 On the other side of the spectrum is Independent Justin Amash, who proposed an amendment to reign in FBI’s spying powers that was ultimately shot down after Pelosi made a speech on the House floor in defense of such powers.